 I read the first link (as much of it as I could stomach) and I can only concur with Nash’s comment to the second link that poly in the US must be a “shitshow”.
 If consensual non-monogamy wants to become widespread, it needs to distance itself from these new-age-nooky nutjobs.
 Indigo wants to change the world by making others refer to her as “them” (but using the personal pronoun when talking about themself!), and screwing a few lame-ass soyboys who couldn’t even construct an IKEA bookshelf, let alone a coherent society.
 SMH

 Most people want to associate with cooler and higher-status people, and no one willing to speak up for being poly is either.
-That’s because open and poly are too disruptive to the normal social order.
-So the only people who speak up are freaks, outliers, etc. Being publicly non-monogamous under your real name is a good way to lose a lot of real-world jobs, paying real-world rent.
+That’s because open and poly are too disruptive to the normal social order, so the only people who speak up and identify as “advocates” are freaks, outliers, etc. Being publicly non-monogamous under your real name is a good way to lose a lot of real-world jobs, paying real-world rent.

-There aren’t good, public spokespeople for this.
-Maybe there never will be.
+There aren’t good, public spokespeople for this, and maybe there never will be.
 Cool women don’t want to be publicly non-monogamous because, if they do, they kill their ability to get one guy to commit to them, even as a primary partner.
-Coming out as publicly open is just saying, “Hit it and quit it.”
+Coming out as publicly open is just saying, “Hit it and quit it” (obviously there are some individual exceptions).
 Cool guys don’t want to perceived as a “cuck.”
-There is not much benefit to being super public and many costs.
-So who gets quoted?
-People with nothing to lose.
+There is not much benefit to being super public and many costs, so guys with nothing to lose get quoted in the media.
+They’re people with nothing to lose.
 Kooks and weirdos.
 Anyone remotely mainstream, stays away.

-A few of my friends know a little about what I do.
-Almost none from the mainstream world know it all.
-They know a little bit, revealed in dribs and drabs.
-Most importantly, some of them see the fruits.
-If you’re a guy and you’re seen with a lot of cute or even hot chicks… your friends are going to be a lot more curious and interested in the non-mainstream parts of your life.
-Thta’s where something like “Ms. Slav at Thanksgiving” comes into play.
+Some of my friends know a little about what I do.
+Some from the mainstream world know a little bit, revealed in dribs and drabs, with some concealing ambiguity and uncertainty remaining.
+Most importantly, some of them see the fruits… if you’re a guy and you’re seen with a lot of cute or even hot chicks… your friends are going to be a lot more curious and interested in the non-mainstream parts of your life.
+The proof attracts interest (like guys who have hot girlfriends get asked how to attract women, and guys who don’t, don’t).
+That’s where something like “Ms. Slav at Thanksgiving” comes into play.
 Many of my friends and family have seen some evidence of the “not mainstream” parts of my life.
-They are curious about it because guys like me “shouldn’t” be banging some of the chicks I’ve banged.
+They are curious about it because guys like me “shouldn’t” be getting some of the chicks I have.
 So they ask questions… I drop a thing here or there… and let them put it together.

 Do first, speak later.

 The best players I think I’ve ever met, in real life, haven’t identified as players.
-They don’t brag about their conquests (they don’t need to).
+They don’t brag about their conquests (they don’t need to… they’re secure… others might brand them players, but they don’t need to do it themselves).
 They’re a little bit “Under the radar.”
 Women love being seduced… preferably by a guy they think is “naturally” seducing them.
 I know the concept of being a “natural” is ridiculous to anyone who is not one, but that’s chick logic for you.
+The best players have some ambiguity about them, and women fill that ambiguous space with dreams of being the woman whose magic clam makes the player change his ways and commit to her.

 Almost no hot chicks will want to be with a publicly “poly” guy.
 Their friends will make fun of them.
 But a lot more chicks than you’d think will go for this sort of thing if it’s pitched to them properly.
 Most guys lack underlying value and the ability to calibrate their pitch.
-A guy who gets women will understand the female need for covert sexual behavior.
-So that kind of guy will not want to be publicly poly.
+A guy who gets women will understand the female need for covert sexual behavior, and that kind of guy gets the need not to be publicly poly (and thus besmirch his partner(s) when he’s announcing his poly shit).

 Plus, a guy who comes out as poly is saying to every other guy, “Take a shot at my girl.”
-He’s saying, “My girl might be down to bend over for you.”
+He’s saying, “My girl might be down to bend over for you.
+Why don’t you find out if she’s available?”
 As I have said many times, the bulk of the non-monogamy community is about guys, in particular, trading value for value.
 Women do some of that, but in a different way.
 When a guy announces he is poly, he is leaving a pile of sandwiches on the table, or a stack of cash… whoever happens by is going to try and grab that value.
 Smart guys (mostly) don’t want to offer value without getting it in return.
 But when you identify as poly in an ultra-public way, you are doing just that.

 A publicly poly guy is almost all drawback and almost no gain.
-So what kind of guy will do it?
-Right.
 I don’t want to be publicly known as a player, although many of my friends may infer that about me.
 I don’t want to be publicly known as poly, although many of my friends may infer that about me, too.
 But there is a big important gap between “inference” and “public knowledge.”

 Think about chicks on vacation.
 When they’re away from most friends and family, they’ll do things they won’t do at home, because those things are less likely to to affect their reputations.
 Similar thing here.
 Most guys with something to lose, don’t want to “come out” as poly.